 Find photos using the Search bar.
 Aside from searching photos by metadata and keywords, Lightroom can also find and display photos based on the objects in them.
 For example, you can quickly search for all photos that have flowers or cars in them.

-Click the icon next to the Search bar to quickly filter photos by:
+Click the icon next to the Search bar to bring up the filter options:

-- Ratings; use the icon to view photos rated higher than a certain star rating.
-For example, you can view photos rated three stars or higher.
+- Ratings: Choose a star rating to view photos rated higher than or equal to the specified star rating.
+For example, you can select three stars to view photos rated three stars or higher.

 Lightroom CC allows you to adjust the date and time of an individual photo or a group of photos.
 Sometimes you need to change the capture time for your photos after clicking them.
 For example, you might need to change the capture times if you traveled to a different time zone and didn’t change your camera’s date/time setting before you started photographing.
 Another scenario could be that you added a scanned photo to Lightroom CC and want the capture time to show the date on which the image was photographed rather than the date on which it was scanned.